 Drivers should expect to provide the registration of the vehicle they would like to insure, its value and the estimated number of miles that will be driven each year, as well as well as their address, date of birth and how long they have held their licence.
 All of this information, plus further questions about any eligibility for insurance discounts and whether or not the driver has any endorsements on their licence, plays an important role in determining the risk of providing a policy.

 In fact, insurance companies will also ask drivers to describe their job role as closely as possible as part of their cover, typically from a drop-down menu.
-This is seen as the most confusing aspect of obtaining insurance because, on the surface, a driver’s profession makes very little difference in regards to their safety behind the wheel.
-With this said, a particular occupation has the potential to make or break an entire policy.
+This can be seen as a slightly confusing aspect of obtaining insurance because, on the surface, you’d think that a driver’s profession would make very little difference in regards to their safety behind the wheel.
+However, that is not the case.

 A lot of the data that is inputted by a driver during an insurance quote is compared to local and national statistics in order to determine the risk to the insurer, and this is why some postcodes are more expensive than others.
 In fact, this principle applies to occupation too and explains why some professions will raise a driver’s premium whilst others will lower it.
 For instance, if the data suggests that teachers, for example, make more at-fault claims per year then teachers will receive a more expensive quote.
-This means that disclosing your occupation to an insurance company does not mean that they are looking at your driving habits or whether or not you travel with expensive equipment – it is all based on statistical data alone.
+This means that disclosing your occupation to an insurance company does not only mean that they are looking at your driving habits, if you commute in your car to get to work or whether or not you travel with expensive equipment – it is also based on statistical data alone.

 By providing an accurate description of your occupation, you can ensure that your policy remains valid at all times.
 To find out more information, or to compare car insurance quotes get in contact with a member of the Quote Goat team today!